Bardish Chagger: Leader of the Government in the House of Commons

-WE Charity Ethics Investigation
+WE Charity ethics investigation

-In July 2020, Chagger was the first witness who testified in front of a parliamentary committee investigating awarding of a sole-sourced contract to run Canada Student Service Grant (CSSG) to WE Charity, an organization with ties to Prime Minister Justin Trudeau and Finance Minister Bill Morneau.
-Chagger was the one who signed the contracts with WE Charity, and had met with WE Charity days before student program was announced by Trudeau.
-Originally it was reported that WE charity would get a payment of at least $19.5 million, later it was disclosed that the contract was paying them up to $43.5 million to run student volunteer grant program.
-Chagger testified that it was the public service that recommended the grant program be outsourced to a third party via a contribution agreement, specifically it was Assistant Deputy Minister of Employment and Social Development Rachel Wernick.
+In July 2020, Chagger was the first witness who testified in front of a parliamentary committee investigating the awarding of a sole-sourced contract to run the Canada Student Service Grant (CSSG) program to WE Charity, an organization with ties to Prime Minister Justin Trudeau and Finance Minister Bill Morneau.
+Chagger was the one who signed the contracts with WE Charity, and had met with WE Charity days before the student program was announced by Trudeau.
+Originally it was reported that WE Charity would get a payment of at least $19.5 million; later it was disclosed that the contract was paying them up to $43.5 million to run the student volunteer grant program.
+Chagger testified that it was the public service – specifically, Assistant Deputy Minister of Employment and Social Development Rachel Wernick – that recommended the grant program be outsourced to a third party via a contribution agreement.

+Removal from Cabinet

+Chagger was removed from Cabinet in 2021 as a part of cabinet reshuffle.

+Committee Chair

+On December 3, 2021, Chagger became Chair of the Canadian House of Commons Standing Committee on Procedure and House Affairs.
+She unexpectedly resigned from the committee on April 29, 2024.